jonatmudd/Intsy/README.md

 The name Intsy comes from the two core components: Intan RHD2132 bioamplifier chip + Teensy 3.6 microcontroller.

-Please see "Intsy_Setup_Guide.pdf" for detailed instructions on how to set up the Intsy system.
+Please see "Intsy_Setup_Guide.pdf" for detailed instructions on how to set up the 32/64 channel Intsy system.
 Assembly time is typically about 4 hrs.
 Total cost is about $1500 for the 32 channel system,  $2400 for the 64 channel system, and $6000 for the 128 channel system (the dominant cost being the Intan RHD2132 amplifier boards).
 That means  you can build your very own high-quality, low-cost, portable bioamplifier system in just a single afternoon!

 All feedback and suggestions are warmly welcomed.